Fresenius in move to launch fresh Rhoen bid-sources

-FRANKFURT Fresenius (FREG.DE) is in intense preparations to revive its takeover approach for rival hospitals operator Rhoen-Klinikum (RHKG.DE), trying to stymie powerful rivals keen to sabotage the tie-up, financial and industry sources told Reuters on Thursday.
+FRANKFURT Aug 9 Fresenius is in intense preparations to revive its takeover approach for rival hospitals operator Rhoen-Klinikum, trying to stymie powerful rivals keen to sabotage the tie-up, financial and industry sources told Reuters on Thursday.

 Fresenius Chief Executive Ulf Schneider plans to lower the shareholder acceptance hurdle and would for now settle for 50 percent plus one share, and he is working hard with Rhoen founder Eugen Muench to make it happen, the people said.